How can we develop autonomous vehicles that can explain the decisions they take?

 - provide causal explanations for their own decisions

 The team takes a more nuanced approach than solely relying on one type of sensor.
 Towards this, they have developed a system which facilitates introspection (knowing when we don’t know) using radar.
-They have recently released a radar dataset advocating for the increased exploitation of these unusual sensors, and will use the lessons learned here in planning of the collection and release of a SAX dataset capturing complex, challenging driving scenarios outside of already well-investigated urban environments.
+They released a radar dataset advocating for the increased exploitation of these unusual sensors, and will use the lessons learned here in the collection and release of a SAX dataset capturing complex, challenging driving scenarios outside of already well-investigated urban environments.

 - Broome, M., Gadd, M., De Martini, D., and Newman, P. “On the Road: Route Proposal from Radar Self-Supervised by Fuzzy LiDAR Traversability,” AI.
 Multidisciplinary Digital Publishing Institute (MDPI), November 2020